gtbu/ckeditor4-api/README.md

 # API

-This plugin provides APIs for other plugins to work with browser windows, dialog UI elements, media elements, htmlParser elements, URLs and *XMLHttpRequest*s.
+This plugin provides APIs for other plugins to work with browser windows, dialog UI elements, media elements, htmlParser elements, URLs and *XMLHttpRequest*s( fork of <a href=https://github.com/Sestowner target=_blank> Sestowner</a> )

 ## Demo